A woman shops for a vacuum cleaner.

 Filtration

-The last thing you want is the dust you remove from your floors returning to the air.
-For one, it’s counterproductive, and secondly, it can be breathed in, which isn’t ideal for asthma and allergy sufferers.
+The last thing you want is for the dust you remove from your floors to return to the air.
+For one, it is counterproductive, and secondly, it can be breathed in, which is not ideal for asthma and allergy sufferers.
 As mentioned above, a vacuum with a HEPA filter is the way to go.
-The HEPA filter removes 99.97% of particles 0.3 micrometers in size.

 Some vacuums feature several layers of filtration systems, so you may have to replace the filters more often, while some foam filters can be washed and reused.
-The one drawback to quality filtration is the better it is, the more it decreases air pressure inside the vacuum.
-So you may lose some suction performance.
+The one drawback to quality filtration is that the better it is, the more air pressure inside the vacuum decreases.

 • Consider the size of your home, number of floors, and floor surfaces.